 How to Create a Market Expansion Strategy

-Now that you know more about the benefits of a market expansion strategy, here’s how you can develop one in six steps.
+Now that you understand the benefits of a market expansion strategy, here’s a six-step guide to help you create one:

 Step 1: Define Your Goals